zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-ADB/oml-notebooks/oml-notebooks.md

 An interpreter allows using a specific data processing language at the backend to process commands entered in a notebook paragraph.
 For the notebooks in Oracle Machine Learning Notebooks, you use the following interpreters:

-* SQL interpreters for SQL Statements within an Oracle Database interpreter group
+* SQL interpreter for SQL Statements within an Oracle Database interpreter group
-* PL/SQL  interpreters for PL/SQL scripts/statements within an Oracle Database interpreter group
+* PL/SQL  interpreter for PL/SQL scripts/statements within an Oracle Database interpreter group
 * Python interpreter to process Python scripts
 * md (MarkDown) interpreter for plain text formatting syntax so that it can be converted to HTML.